Tarku Resources (CVE:TKU) Trading Down 50% – What’s Next?

-Tarku Resources Ltd. (CVE:TKU – Get Free Report)’s share price was down 50% on Monday .
-The stock traded as low as C$0.01 and last traded at C$0.01.
+Tarku Resources Ltd. (CVE:TKU – Get Free Report)’s share price dropped 50% during trading on Tuesday .
+The company traded as low as C$0.01 and last traded at C$0.01.
 Approximately 203,135 shares traded hands during trading, an increase of 210% from the average daily volume of 65,482 shares.
 The stock had previously closed at C$0.01.

 About Tarku Resources